 Red Dead Redemption: I am an ex-outlaw being forced by the Army to kill my old running buddy for reasons unknown, and I am tasked with forming my own posse to take him down-but enough about that, let's race chariots!

 Saints Row IV has a few of these.
-Throughout the game, you'll find yourself in a top-down tank battle game a-la Combat, a 2D beat-'em-up, and several text adventures.
+Throughout the game, you'll find yourself in a top-down tank battle game a-la Combat, a side-scrolling beat-'em-up, and a text adventure or two.